The Television, Film and Media Studies Program Offers Two Graduate Program Options

 Our department requires that you send an additional copy to us, but the university makes the initial evaluations regarding your acceptance to the university—so they need to have a complete file in order to make that determination.
 The department is then given the opportunity to evaluate your application to an individual program.
 Please remember: One copy of the required documents to the university, and another copy to the department as required.
 Attention to this detail will quicken the university-based decision on you application, thereby allowing the department to proceed with its determination.

-1. Master of Arts (M.A.) degree in Communication Studies—Telecommunications and Film Option
+1. Master of Arts (M.A.) degree in Communication Studies—Television and Film Option

-The M.A. degree Telecommunications and Film option is designed to enable students to acquire an understanding of research methods and critical approaches that explore media history, industry strategies and structure, and audience reception, as well as visual and structural elements of media texts.
+The Television and Film option of the Communication Studies MA degree is designed to enable students to acquire a Masters-level understanding of media theory, media research, and media analysis and critique, including research methods and critical approaches to media history, industry strategies and structure, audience reception, as well as visual and structural analysis of media texts.
+Courses explore the history, cultural politics, financial structure, aesthetics, and social impact of film, television and `new media’ (internet, digital media, social media, etc.).
 The program requires that students develop an area of specialization and select either comprehensive exams or a thesis project as their culminating experience.

 Some examples of courses within this degree program are: